• Accessibility

 Category - Outdoors

-Winter is almost here and it's time to start planning your next adventure in New York State!
-Will you opt to head outdoors for snow-related activities like skiing
+Winter is here and it's time for your next adventure in New York State!
+Will you opt to head outdoors for snow-related activities like skiing the greatest vertical east of the Rockies or ziplining over snow-covered pines?

 People skating on the ice rink at Central Park